oestrich/kalevala/README.md

 ## Example Game

-There is an example game, Sampo, in the `example/` folder.
+There is an example game, Kantele, in the `example/` folder.

 To start the game: